“Civilization is social order

 (That made my day!)

 (The following is the original poem, written on the back of the above picture.
-Following this handwritten letter-poem are some of the pictures I did in art classes, from ages twelve through fourteen.)
+Following this handwritten lyrical letter are some of the pictures I did in art classes, from ages twelve through fourteen.)